bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 ![](./spotpear_rp2040_esp32c3.jpg)

-The board works perfect and is ideal as a development platform for this library.
+The board works perfectly and is ideal as a development platform for this library.
 Otherwise, it is just too expensive and it makes more sense to use a Pico-W instead.